ShepherdDev/digital-signage/README.md

 slide comes up then the audio will fade out and then fade back in once the video has finished.

+### Query String Parameters

+The following query string paremeters are available to override certain default functionality.

+* Audio - `true` or `false`.
+If `false` then all audio (background audio and video audio) will be muted.

 ### Supported Clients

 This plug-in has been tested with the following browsers: